neon-bindings/website/website/docs/async.md

 100010 'first sum from background thread'
 ```

-If `performAsyncTask()` were executed syncronously then the background thread would finish running before the main thread finishes and the results would be:
+If `performAsyncTask()` were executed synchronously then the background thread would finish running before the main thread finishes and the results would be:

 ```
 100010 'first sum from background thread'